ScarletsFiction/ScarletsFrame/README.md

 `{{@exec javascript stuff}}`
 All model variable or function can be referenced to the execution scope.
 For security reason, unrecognized function call will prevent template execution.

 This feature is supposed for simple execution, but if you have complex execution it's better to define it as a function on the controller.

-Make sure you write in ES5 because
+Make sure you write in ES5 because browser doesn't use transpiler.
 ```html
 <div sf-controller="something">
   <span>{{@exec